folio-org/docs/content/en/docs/Access/Requests/requests.md

 ## Searching for requests

 To search for requests, enter your search terms into the box on the **Search & filter** pane.
-You can search by title, or "starts with" search by item barcode, requester barcode, or item call number.
+You can keyword search by title, or "starts with" search by item barcode, requester barcode, or item call number.

 You can also use the Request type, Request status, Request level, Tags, and Pickup service point filters to find requests or further limit your search.

-You can choose which columns appear in your search results by clicking on the Action menu.
-Under Show columns, check or uncheck columns to change what you see in the results pane.
+You can choose which columns appear in your search results by clicking on the Actions menu.
+Under Show columns, you can check or uncheck columns to change what you see in the results pane.

 ### Exporting your search results to CSV

 After you perform a search for requests, you can save your results to a comma-separated values (CSV) file.
 The fields visible in the Requests results list appear in the CSV file, along with additional request and item information.

 1. [Search for requests.](#searching-for-requests)
 2. In the **Requests** pane, select **Actions > Export search results to CSV**.
-Depending on your browser and its configurations, the file automatically downloads or you are prompted to save it.
+Depending on your browser and its configurations, the file either automatically downloads or you are prompted to save it.

 ## Item level requesting

 ### Creating a request

 Library staff create requests in the Request app.
-They can also start the request process from a user record in Users, or an item record in Inventory; those apps will route you into the Requests app to create the request.
-Note that you must have permission to create requests in the Requests app in order to see the option to create a request from Inventory.
+They also can start the request process from a user record in Users, or an item record in Inventory; those apps will route you into the Requests app to create the request.
+Note: You must have permission to create requests in the Requests app in order to see the option to create a request from Inventory.

 Requesting is controlled by circulation rules and item statuses.
-Some item statuses cannot be requested at all; some item statuses only allows holds and recalls.
+You cannot request some item statuses and some only allow holds and recalls.
 See [Platform Essentials > Item Status](https://docs.folio.org/docs/platform-essentials/item-status/itemstatus/) for more information.

 1. In the **Requests** pane, select **Actions > New**.
 2. If you have title level requesting turned on, make sure **Create title level request** is not checked.
 3. In the **Item barcode** box, either scan the barcode of the requested item or enter the barcode and click **Enter**.
 The item is added to the request and its item information appears.
 4. In the **Requester barcode** box, either scan the requester’s barcode or enter the barcode and click **Enter**.
 5. If you do not have the requester’s barcode, click **Requester look-up** to search for the patron:
-    1. In the **Select User** dialog, search for the requester.
+    1. Use the Select User dialog to find the requester.
-    2. Once you find the requester, select them from the **User Search Results** list.
-They are applied to the request and their information appears.
+    2. Once found, select the requester from the User Search Results list.
+The requester’s information will then appear on the request.
 6. Select a **Request type**.
 The options that appear depend on the Item status of the item you are requesting.
 7. Optional: Enter a **Request expiration date**.
 If the request is still open by the selected date, it closes and its status changes to Closed - Unfilled.
 8. Optional: Enter any **Patron comments.** For example, if the patron needs the item immediately, you can note it here.
-Patron comments show up in the CSV report and pick slips.
+Patron comments show up in the CSV report and can be included pick slips.
 9. Select the **Fulfillment preference**.
 10. Select the **Pickup service point** or **Delivery address**, depending on your selection in the previous step.
 11. Click **Save & close**.
 The request is saved and the Request Detail pane appears.
 The patron receives an email notification saying their request was received by the library, [if you have this notification configured.]({{< ref "settings_circulation.md#patron-notice-policies" >}})